jumbo1907/CsgoEmpire-Trader-Extension/README.md

 ## How it works

 A [script](https://github.com/jumbo1907/CsgoEmpire-Trader-Extension/blob/main/public/inject/csgoempire-inject.js) is injected into the CSGOEmpire website.
 This script loops over the state of deposits and appends the item asset_id to the trade url.
 When the user clicks on the trade button, the [contentscript](https://github.com/jumbo1907/CsgoEmpire-Trader-Extension/blob/main/src/contentScript/steam.ts) is able to read the asset_id from the url and select the correct item in the trade window.
 It will also automatically click the "Ready to trade" button and accepts the "Yes, this is a gift" modal.
 The user will still have to confirm the trade.

+The instant item sent is built on top of the trade setup.
+We add some extra data to the trade url to determine if the user wants to send the item instantly.
+If so, we also click the send item button and override the 'ShowAlertDialog' function Steam uses.
+Once we notice the function being used, it gets sent to the content script which will close the tab and send the message to the background script.
+The background script will then send a notification to the user.

 ## Installation